digital-asset/daml/docs/source/migrate/index.rst

   :language: daml
   :lines: 6-15

-Here is typical error message in this case:
+Here is typical error message in this case of an invocation of ``build.sh``:

 .. code-block:: none

-  daml/Foo.daml:22:30: error:
+  daml/Foo.daml:10:10: error:
-  • Could not deduce (DA.Upgrade.Conv
+  • No instance for (GenConvertible
   (DA.Generics.M1
   DA.Generics.S
   ('DA.Generics.MetaSel
   ('DA.Generics.MetaSel0
   ('Some "p")
-  'DA.Generics.NoSourceUnpackedness
-  'DA.Generics.NoSourceStrictness))
-  (DA.Generics.Rec0 Party))
-  (DA.Generics.S1
-  ('DA.Generics.MetaSel
   ...

-The important hint is that the compiler is not able to deduce that our data type is an instance of the ``DA.Upgrade.Conv`` class and hence not convertible.
-In this case you will have to add your own upgrade/rollback templates to ``daml/Foo.daml`` of the migration project, that describe how to convert a contract of the template in question of package ``foo-1.0.0`` to one of ``foo-2.0.0`` and vice versa.
-You can take the generated template by the ``migrate`` command and replace the application of the `conv` function with your own conversion function.
+The important hint is that the compiler is not able to deduce that our data type is an instance of the ``DA.Upgrade.GenConvertible`` class and hence not generically convertible.
+In this case you will have to implement a ``convert`` method that describes how to convert a contract of the template in question of package ``foo-1.0.0`` to one of ``foo-2.0.0`` and vice versa.
 For example

 .. literalinclude:: foo-upgrade-2.0.0/daml/FooManual.daml
   :language: daml
-  :lines: 12-39
+  :lines: 4-19

 Deploying the migration
 -----------------------